ntrpi/ManitouadgeHospitalProject/README.md

 - Home page content and styling.
 - Got the C part of CRUD working for invoices with AJAX.
 - Constructing main and footer navs, and home page content.
+- Helped Wafa debug some db and build issues.

 ### Wafa
 Donations Feature